 Figure Legends

 FIG. 1.
-Effects of precipitation and temperature treatments on A) percent nitrogen, B) carbon/nitrogen ratios, C) aucubin concentrations, and D) catalpol concentrations in Plantago lanceolata plants; mean ± se of n = 4-6. dw: dry weight
+Effects of different precipitation and temperature treatments on (a) percent nitrogen, (b) carbon/nitrogen ratios in Plantago lanceolata leaves; mean ± se of n = 4-6. dw: dry weight.

 FIG. 2.
-Principal component analysis of leaf metabolites of Plantago lanceolata subjected to different precipitation and temperature treatments.
+Redundancy analysis of autoscaled leaf metabolite concentrations of Plantago lanceolata subjected to different precipitation and temperature treatments.
 Concentrations of sugars, di- and tricarboxylic acids, the sugar alcohol sorbitol, the cyclic polyol myo-inositol, and iridoid glycosides (a,b) and amino acids (c,d).
-Score plots (a,c) with the percent total variance explained by the first two principal components (PCs) in brackets, median scores of each group shown as larger open symbols and convex hulls surrounding each treatment group.
-Loadings plots (b,d) with loading axes on the top and right, loadings depicted as arrows and metabolites abbreviated as in Table . n = 4-6.
-Note: Zero values were replaced by random small numbers and data autoscaled.
+Score plots (a,c) with the percent total variance explained by the first two constrained components (PCs) in brackets, median scores of each group shown as larger open symbols and convex hulls surrounding each treatment group.
+Loadings plots (b,d) with loading axes on the top and right, loadings depicted as arrows and metabolites abbreviated as in Table 2. n = 4-6.
+Metabolites in grey are those whose concentrations did not significantly correlate with either of the first two constrained components.

 FIG. 3.
 Effects of different precipitation and temperature treatments on the concentrations of the iridoid glycosides (a) aucubin and (b) catalpol in Plantago lanceolata leaves; mean ± se of n = 4-6. dw: dry weight.